Web Loom logo

 Command Binding in Templates

-<!-- Loading spinner from command state -->
+<!-- Loading spinner and disabled state from command signals -->

 <button